 If you’ve seen the news in the past few days, you’ve likely heard of one of the largest, most embarrassingly damaging hacks in 2015: Ashley Madison, a website that helps facilitate cheating and affairs, was hacked – a total of 9.7 gigabytes of data stolen and published to the web.

 What type of information was released?
 Those 32 million users that used the website have likely been living in fear due to the following details disclosed:

 - Specifications on partner preferences

 For those interested in finding out if they’ve had information disclosed in a recent hack, this link can be used.
 We have the inside scoop on all of the details regarding the outrageous hack.
-As a local cyber security expert in Boston and throughout New England, We are here to fill you in and provide some tips for businesses in the area to safeguard their websites – protecting confidential information in the process:
+As a local cyber security expert in Boston, We are here to fill you in and provide some tips for businesses in the area to safeguard their websites – protecting confidential information in the process:

 - Keep software up-to-date at all times including the server operating system and any software running on the website, such as a forum or CMS.
 This will ensure no weak points or holes are exploitable.

 - Make sure SSL encryption is installed to encrypt communications between the browser and the website server – ensuring all information stays secure against interception.